Mike Bialick wins again at Tunnel Hill 2019

 PLEASE: CREW MEMBERS SHOULD NOT EAT AID STATION FOOD.
 IT IS FOR THE RUNNERS.
 Please support local businesses by purchasing food from them

-Drop bags are to be left near the start/finish line in the designated area for each location.
-We will take them to these locations for you.
+Drop bags/boxes: Should be kept to a reasonable size, or if you insist on knowing a size, let's call it 10" x 10" x 18" or smaller, or a little bigger.
+They are to be left near the start/finish line on Saturday morning in the designated area for each location; either Karnak; Vienna; or Tunnel Hill.
+We will take them, (or in the case of Vienna, leave them) to these locations for you.
 (You can view this information by going to www.durbinracemanagement.com > races > Tunnel Hill 100/50, and clicking on the link.
-NOTE: 10.7 & 15.7 are the same location; 35.3 & 39.5 are the same.
-25/50 is the start/finish.
-So, besides the start/finish, there are two additional drop bag locations, that 50 mile runners can access twice each, and 100 mile runners can access four times each
+NOTE: 10.9 & 16 are the same location; 36.3 & 40.3 are the same.
+26.6/50 is the start/finish.
+So, besides the start/finish, there are two additional drop bag locations, that 50 mile runners can access twice each, and 100 mile runners can access four times each.

 Living in nearby Paducah, KY, I spent many days on the Tunnel Hill rails to trails.